nixie-dev/nixie/README.md

 ![Nixie](https://raw.githubusercontent.com/nixie-dev/nixie/master/.github/logo.svg#gh-light-mode-only)
 ![Nixie](https://raw.githubusercontent.com/nixie-dev/nixie/master/.github/logo-dark.svg#gh-dark-mode-only)

-## DISCLAIMER
+> [!WARNING]
+>

-Nixie is currently alpha software, provided as-is with no guarantee.
+> Nixie is currently alpha software, provided as-is with no guarantee.
 The builder and generated scripts are subject to change, and the current feature set is not to be considered final.

 ---